List of Home and Away characters introduced in 2009: Gina Austin

 Gina Austin, played by Sonia Todd, made her first on-screen appearance on 27 January 2009 and departed on 18 April 2013.
 The serial's official website describe her stating: "Gina is a loving mother, and she knows she has made terrible mistakes with her eldest and youngest boys.
 But she did her very best [...]
 She's been worn down by the way her life unfolded, but blames no one and tries not to indulge in self-pity.
 It is what it is, and she just has to get by."
 Soap opera reporting website Holy Soap describe Gina stating: "A down-to-earth, warm woman who has spent her whole life looking after her family at the expense of her own needs and desires."
 Todd states the thing she likes most about Gina is the fact that she has three children that are all boys.

 Hugo Austin

-Hugo Austin, played by Bernard Curry, made his first on-screen appearance on 27 January 2009, departed on 26 January 2010, returned on 6 May 2010 and departed once again on 9 June 2010.
+Hugo Austin, played by Bernard Curry, made his first appearance on 27 January 2009, departed on 26 January 2010, returned on 6 May 2010 and departed once again on 9 June 2010.
 Curry previously acted in rival Australian soap opera Neighbours.
 On working in Home and Away, Curry said "I can honestly tell you I have never enjoyed working on a show as much as I have on Home & Away.
 The character's great, I'm really enjoying the challenge".
 Hugo is described as the "outdoorsy type with the physique and tan to prove it".